How to Tag

 - Cover the book's original barcode with painter's tape.
 This helps us scan the QR code and NOT the original barcode!

-- Attach the tag with painters tape but don't cover the QR code.
+- Attach the tag with painters tape around all four sides securely but don't cover the QR code.

 - If you group multiple titles, seal them in a Ziploc with clear packing tape, attach tag to bag and list all titles under tag description.